iam-rahul-sah/GitTutorials/README.md

 ## 12. Setting alias in git

-- `git config --global alias.shortcut_key git_command` - This command is used to set alais for a git command
+- `git config --global alias.shortcut_key git_command` - This command is used to set alias for a git command

 **Example** - `git config --global alias.st status` - Command to create 'st' as a shortcut for status.